eclipse-ditto/ditto/documentation/src/main/resources/_posts/2024-02-15-integrating-ditto-aas-basyx.md

   }' http://ditto.eclipseprojects.io/devops/piggyback/connectivity
 ```

-The Javascripts from above you can find in `mappingforShell`, `mappingforSubmodel` and `mappingforSubmodelElement`.
+You can find the Javascript snippets from above in sections `mappingforShell`, `mappingforSubmodel` and `mappingforSubmodelElement`.
 The address of the BaSyx AAS server is configured in the parameter `uri`.
-As the Ditto connectivity services creates the connection to the AAS server, the connectivity service must be allowed to reach the address from `uri`.
-So you must have a running Ditto instance and a running BaSyx AAS server, where the Ditto connectivity service and the AAS server are in the same network.
+As the Ditto connectivity services creates the connection to the AAS server,
+the connectivity service must be allowed to reach the address provided at the parameter `uri`.
+Thus, make sure you have a running Ditto instance and a running BaSyx AAS server,
+where the Ditto connectivity service and the AAS server are in the same network.

-When the connection is established and our payload mapping works we receive a successful HTTP response otherwise an error message is returned.
+When the connection is established and our payload mapping works, we receive a successful HTTP response otherwise an error message is returned.

-With that connection configured changes to the state of a Thing are now propagated to the configured BaSyx AAS server according to the mapping defined in "Concept mapping".
-However, without any further means the payload mapping is executed for all changes.
+With that connection configured changes to the state of a Thing are now propagated to the configured BaSyx AAS server
+according to the mapping defined in "Concept mapping".
+However, without any further means the payload mapping is
+executed for all changes.
 Thus, we use [filtering](https://eclipse.dev/ditto/basic-changenotifications.html#filtering) with [RQL expressions](https://eclipse.dev/ditto/basic-rql.html) to make sure that our payload mappings are executed for the right messages, e.g. the filter for `mappingforShell` makes sure that it is only  triggered for messages, which creates a Ditto Thing.
 Moreover, we can make sure, that in the `mappingforSubmodel` the parameter `path` contains the id of a Ditto `feature`.

-### Setup Connection to BaSyx AAS Registry
+### Setup Connection to an BaSyx AAS Registry

-To make the AAS available from the Eclipse Basyx AAS Registry, we additionally have to create a connection from Eclipse Ditto to the BaSyx AAS Registry.
+To make the AAS available from the Eclipse Basyx AAS Registry,
+we additionally have to create a connection from Eclipse Ditto to the BaSyx AAS Registry.
 Whenever a Thing is created, an AAS entry should be registered in the Eclipse Basyx AAS Registry.
-For that we definde the following payload mapping:
+For that we -- again -- define a payload mapping:

 ```javascript
 function mapFromDittoProtocolMsg(